The Civil Service Mural

 In the foreground are statesmen Elihu Root and Joseph Choate.
 Through their efforts, the merit principle was embodied in the State Constitution in 1894.

-Holding examinations and seeing that appointments are made according to the law were two of the first functions of the Civil Service Commission.
+Holding examinations and seeing that appointments are made according to the law were two of the first functions of the State Civil Service Commission.
 Many years later, during Al Smith's time, the Department of Civil Service was established.
 Both the Commission and the Department have acquired many other functions, all of them related to finding, developing and retaining the people best qualified to do the work of New York State's government.

 |1||George Clinton||10||Charles William Curtis|